NyarukoDev/Scoop/README.md

 # Scoop Language
 A small language I made for university.
 Uses stricter typing than python and is focussed on functions (referred to as SCOPEs).
 There are a couple of programs in the input folder of the project and more examples are welcome to be merged.
+Setting up this project will require that you include an ANTLR 4.8 complete jar in your project dependencies.
 ## Variable Declarations
 Variables declarations and assignments are statically typed at assignment.
 This means that once a variable is assigned a value in its scope it cannot be assigned a value of a different type.
 Variables are declared in the scope in which the compiler is currently at.
 The ` := ` symbol is used for variable assignment and must be surrounded with a space on either side.
 ## Variable Operations